 Sao Mai VNVoice

-The first Vietnamese SAPI-5 speech engine for Windows built with two female voices, Minh Du and Mai Dung and has been used by visually impaired users in Vietnam for years.
-It was really a breakthrough tech solution for Vietnamese blind people to access to computer back to 2002.
+The first Vietnamese SAPI-5 speech engine for Windows, built with two female voices, Minh Du and Mai Dung, has been used by visually impaired users in Vietnam for years.
+It was truly a groundbreaking technological solution that enabled Vietnamese blind individuals to access computers as far back as 2002.
+For more information and to download, please visit Sao Mai VNVoice page.

 Burmese Text-To-Speech Engine for Myanmar